PacificBiosciences/HiFi-human-WGS-WDL/README.md

 # Workflow

-The human WGS workflow performs read alignment, small and structural variant calling, variant phasing, and optional _de novo_ assembly.
+This human WGS workflow performs alignment, variant calling, and variant phasing, as well as joint-calling small variants and structural variants for families, and optional variant filtering and annotation.
 The workflow can run using Azure, AWS, GCP, and HPC backends.

 ![Human WGS workflow diagram](workflows/main.graphviz.svg "Human WGS workflow diagram")